Home

 Let's Test HealthPro Ourselves

-As we have seen, air cleaner testing is a controversial process.
 Consumer Reports and AHAM, the leading organizations involved, appear to be compromised.
-Others testing air purifiers are vendors, and may have reason to puff.

 Testing with a laser particle counter (very expensive - loaned by IQAir for 30 days), we can attempt to replicate actual household conditions in extended tests.